Vinald/Luganda_voice-controlled_wheelchair_system/README.md

 ## How to run the code

-- `Create a virtual environment`
+1. `Create a virtual environment`
-- `Run the requirements.txt file`
+2. `Run the requirements.txt file`
+3. `Depending on the audio features you plan to use`

+    - `If Mel-spectrograms skip step 4, but if using MFCC run step 4`

-- `Run the mfcc_extraction file in packages to extract mfccs and create json files`
+4. `Run the mfcc_extraction file in packages to extract mfccs and create json files`

 ### MFCC extraction